Prosecco & Petals

-A wedding cake topper will be the 'cherry' on top of your tasty cake creation.
-Below is a complete guide to buying and making personalised wedding cake toppers.
+For many couples, the wedding cake topper is the perfect finishing touch to their tasty cake creation.
+Below is a complete guide to creating and buying cheap wedding cake toppers.

 The exact size of your cake toppers will depend on the size of your cake.
-On average they should be no taller than six inches and no wider than four inches so that they are complementary to the design, rather than overpowering.
+On average they should be no taller than six inches and no wider than four inches so that they are complementary and in proportion to the overall cake.

-The Cake Tower tutorial gives a well-paced but very in-depth series of tutorials, which have a few different stages so the creative process can be spread out over a couple of evenings.
-The Delicious cake design tutorial gives a more simple overview of how to make a figure.
+Best fondant cake topper tutorial: The Cake Tower tutorial gives a well-paced but very in-depth series of tutorials, which have a few different stages so the creative process can be spread out over a couple of evenings.
+The Delicious cake design tutorial gives a more simple overview of how to make basic figures.

-The Nouskie tutorial focuses on the assembly and assumes from the start that you have the Fimo that you need.
-This tutorial is fast-paced, and it is recommended to watch it once before trying to follow it as you make your own.
+Best clay cake topper tutorial: The Nouskie tutorial gives a step by step guide to creating your figures, but does assume from the start that you have the Fimo and tools needed.
+This tutorial is fast-paced, and it is recommended to watch it once before purchasing the clay and starting to make your own.

 One of the best videos online that is hugely informative is from Bunchesdirect.
 This video is practical, easy to follow and gives good advice dependent on your cake style.